 Shohei (Kentaro Shimizu), her late husband’s childhood friend, helps Migiwa flee to a nearby island where she is offered shelter in a brothel and is cared for by an elderly couple who have a poignant WW2 backstory.
 Shohei’s interest in Migiwa is conflicted because he is the ne’er-do-well son of Miyamoto and he proves to be a treacherous ally.
 At a key turning point in Mermaid Legend (almost 50 minutes into the movie), he grabs Migiwa from behind in a stranglehold as if to kill her but quickly relents and tells her he is just kidding.
 He then proceeds to take her by force in an explicit sexual encounter that would not be out of place in a pinku eiga film (Japanese softcore erotica).
 From this point on Mermaid Legend becomes increasingly dark and ultra-violent.

-The last third of the film might be a make or break moment for some viewers due to the improbability of the small, petite-looking Migiwa wrecking bloody revenge on what looks like more than a hundred people at a nighttime reception for executives of Kinki Electric Power, the organization responsible for the local murders of fishermen.
+The last third of the film might be a make or break moment for some viewers due to the improbability of the small, petite-looking Migiwa wreaking bloody revenge on what looks like more than a hundred people at a nighttime reception for executives of Kinki Electric Power, the organization behind for the local murders of fishermen.
 At the same time, audience identification with our traumatized heroine is so strong that we long to see justice served and we get it via a constant barrage of arterial spray.

 The transformation of Migiwa into an avenging angel of death armed with a weapon fashioned from two tridents makes the sword-slashing heroine of 1970’s Lady Snowblood (played by Meiko Kaji in two films), look almost demur in comparison.
 This entire sequence is certainly over-the-top and outrageous yet it has an undeniable emotional intensity.
 And it is just as easy to suspend disbelief in Migiwa’s seemingly invincible physical prowess as it is in any similar revenge scenario in a male action hero film, whether it be Jason Statham (Wrath of Man, Crank), Keanu Reeves (John Wick) or Denzel Washington (The Equalizer).